Romanov55/Vladislav-Romanov/README.md

 Hello.
-I'm Vlad and currently I'm studying at the Frontend developer courses at: https://ru.hexlet.io, in addition you can find my ready-made projects on GitHub;
+I'm Vlad and currently I'm studying at the Frontend developer courses at: https://ru.hexlet.io, in addition you can find my ready-made projects on https://github.com/Romanov55?tab=repositories;

 I graduated from the Omsk College of Transport Construction and my qualification was - Technician.
-Then I worked as Commodity operator at “Gazprom Neft Lubricants” LLC from 2021 to 2022 and also as an operator for the preparation of raw materials and the release of semi-finished products and products at JSC “Omsky Kauchuk” 2019 - 2021.
+Then I worked as Commodity operator at “Gazprom Neft Lubricants” LLC also as an operator for the preparation of raw materials and products at JSC “Omsky Kauchuk”

 Despite that my education and occupation were connected with the oil and gas industry, but i`ve always dreamt that one day I will work in the IT field.